AppiumTestDistribution/appium-reporter-plugin/README.md

 ### Mappings / Commands

 `appium-reporter-plugin` assumes every test/spec uses new driver session.
 For commands invoked on the driver session, screenshot and metrics are captured at server side.
-At the end of the test i.e., before deleting the driver session, `driver.setTestInfo(..)` should be called to map test information.
-After all the tests are completed `driver.getReport()` can be called to fetch the html report and written to file.
+At the end of the test i.e., before deleting the driver session, `session/${sessionId}/setTestInfo` should be called to map test information.
+After all the tests are completed `/getReport` can be called to fetch the html report and written to file.
+To clear the test info stored on the server, `/deleteReportData` can be used.

 #### setTestInfo
 For mapping test information to data collected, server binding `POST: /session/:sessionId/setTestInfo` is exposed.
 This binding accepts JSON payload with keys as mentioned below